 The Soft Edges effect adds an eaten-up, feathered edge to a selected shape.
-PowerPoint 2013 for Windows does provide you with some ready-to-use Soft Edges.
-But you may want to edit the applied Soft Edges effect to be less or more pronounced, as you can see within the various samples shown in Figure 1, below.
+PowerPoint does provide you with some ready-to-use preset Soft Edges, but you may want to edit the applied Soft Edges effect to be less or more pronounced, as you can see within the various samples shown in Figure 1, below.

 Figure 1: Soft Edges effect variations, customized

-Whatever are your reasons for customization, you can certainly edit the properties for the Soft Edges effect.
+Whatever your reasons for customization, you can certainly edit the properties for the Soft Edges effect in PowerPoint 2016.
 For instance, you can change the soft edge size parameter, as explained within this tutorial.

 Make sure that the Soft Edges effect has already been applied to a shape.
 Then follow these steps to get started:

 - This brings up the Shape Effects drop-down gallery as you can see in Figure 3.
-Within the Shape Effects drop-down gallery, choose Soft Edges, and then choose Soft Edges Options from the sub-gallery, as shown highlighted in red within Figure 3.
+Within the Shape Effects drop-down gallery choose Soft Edges, and then choose the Soft Edges Options from the sub-gallery, as shown highlighted in red within Figure 3.

 Figure 3: Soft Edges Options within the Soft Edges sub gallery